Margery E. Goldberg: Founding of Zenith Gallery

 After Goldberg's K Street studio burned down in 1977, she and two friends bought a 50,000 ft2 space at 15th Street and Rhode Island Avenue in Washington, D.C.
 It was this space, which included six townhouses, two large buildings, and multiple carriage houses, that would in 1978 become Zenith Gallery.
 Goldberg renovated some of the houses and rented rooms to artists.
 About half of Goldberg's artist-tenants also worked in studios at Zenith Gallery.

-In 1987, Goldberg opened a second location of Zenith Gallery in Washington, D.C. on 7th street's Gallery Row, which remained open until 2009.
+In 1987, Goldberg opened a second location of Zenith Gallery in Washington, D.C., on 7th street's Gallery Row, which remained open until 2009.

 Following the closure of the Zenith Gallery location at Rhode Island Avenue in December 1987, Goldberg focused on creating non-commissioned pieces that were later offered for sale.
 According to Goldberg:

 “How do you put creativity in a budget?
 I’d rather create the piece, and then if someone wants to come along and buy it, wonderful.
 Commissions pay the bills, but that’s about all they do.”

-The gallery is currently located at 1429 Iris Street NW, Washington DC.
+The gallery is currently located at 1429 Iris Street NW, Washington, D.C.
 Goldberg also programs art for the lobby at 1111 Pennsylvania Ave.
 NW.

 Other activities

 In 1980, Goldberg co-founded the Arts and Entertainment News Service, which videotaped and documented more than 30 arts, music, and cultural events for WETA-TV public television.
-Today, those videos serve as an archive of the Washington, D.C. art scene.
+Today, those videos serve as an archive of the Washington, D.C., art scene.

-As an activist and arts advocate, Goldberg founded the Zenith Community Arts Foundation in 2000, a non-profit 501(c)(3) organization dedicated to initiatives and projects that benefit artists and the overall Washington, D.C. community.
+As an activist and arts advocate, Goldberg founded the Zenith Community Arts Foundation in 2000, a non-profit 501(c)(3) organization dedicated to initiatives and projects that benefit artists and the overall Washington, D.C., community.
 In 1998 and 2007, Goldberg served on Washington D.C.'s Downtown Arts Development Task Force.
 From 1992 to 1997, Goldberg was a commissioner of the DC Commission on the Arts and Humanities, and was treasurer of the Commission's executive committee for two of those years.